 Comparison to pre-industrial concentrations

-Since industrialisation (typically measured from the mid-18th century), carbon dioxide concentrations have increased by about 40 per cent, based on measurements from Cape Grim and on air samples collected from Antarctic ice at Law Dome.
+Since industrialisation in the mid-18th century, carbon dioxide concentrations have increased by about 47 per cent, based on measurements from Cape Grim and on air samples collected from Antarctic ice at Law Dome.

-Dry air is composed of nitrogen (78 per cent), oxygen (21per cent) and other gases, such as argon, carbon dioxide, methane, hydrogen, nitrous oxide etc, which make up the remaining 1 per cent.
+Dry air is composed of nitrogen (78 per cent) and oxygen (21 per cent).
+Other gases, such as argon, carbon dioxide, methane, hydrogen, nitrous oxide etc. make up the remaining 1 per cent.

-Carbon dioxide is measured in parts per million molar (ppm) – the 2009 global mean carbon dioxide level was 386 ppm.
-If you have a sample of dry air, made up of 1 million molecules, 386 would be carbon dioxide molecules.
+Carbon dioxide is measured in parts per million molar (ppm).
+A concentration of 400 ppm carbon dioxide means that if you have a sample of dry air, made up of 1 million molecules, 400 of those would be carbon dioxide.

 Comparison to pre-industrial concentrations